odoo/owl/doc/reference/error_handling.md

-Whenever the `onError` lifecycle hook is used, all errors coming from sub components rendering and/or lifecycle method calls will be caught and given to the `catchError` method.
+Whenever the `onError` lifecycle hook is used, all errors coming from sub components rendering and/or lifecycle method calls will be caught and given to the `onError` method.
 This allows us to properly handle the error, and to not break the application.

 There are important things to know: